 1964 Durham Museum photo of a school field trip to The Center Mall.
 This was before it was renovated to give the mall its current Old English-style interior.

-When it was finished in 1955, the four-story mall had just 200,00 sq ft of leaseable space – small even by standards of the day.
+When it was finished in 1955, the five-story mall had just 200,000 square feet of leasable space, small even by standards of the day.
 It was designed so that the first three levels were accessible from a multilevel parking garage that surrounded the retail core of the building.
 Initially the fourth floor consisted mostly of office space.
 He had hoped that Brandeis, the king of Omaha retail, would open in the mall.
-When E. John Brandeis declined; Des Moines-based Younkers agreed to a deal as the mall’s anchor tenant.
+When E. John Brandeis declined, Des Moines-based Younkers agreed to a deal as the mall’s anchor tenant.

 Postcard of The Center Mall.
 I didn’t see a date on this but it appears to be pre-1970s.